Dayna Fendrick (Naples)

 Patricia A. Huff (Everglades City)

-After settling in the Everglades in 1994, Patty became involved in several environmental and historical organizations, including the Friends of the Fakahatchee Strand Preserve State Park, the Everglades Association, the Everglades Society for Historic Preservation, the Friends of the Museum of the Everglades, Collier County Historic and Archaeological Preservation Board, the Citizens Advisory Committee of the Collier County MPO and the Everglades Area Chamber of Commerce Board, the East Coast Greenway Association, and the Office of Greenways & Trails Foundation Honorary Board.
-Patty and her husband have cycled over 35,000 miles in the past 20 years, including two tours across the United States and five trips around Europe.
+After settling in the Everglades in 1994, Patty became involved in several environmental and historical organizations, including the Friends of the Fakahatchee Strand Preserve State Park, the Florida National Parks Association, the Everglades Society for Historic Preservation, the Friends of the Museum of the Everglades, Collier County Historic and Archaeological Preservation Board, the Citizens Advisory Committee of the Collier County MPO, the Everglades Area Chamber of Commerce Board, the East Coast Greenway Association, and the Office of Greenways & Trails Foundation Honorary Board.
+Patty and her husband have cycled over 38,000 miles in the past 23 years, including two tours across the United States and five trips around Europe.
 Her commitment to safe alternative transportation and love of the Everglades encouraged her to help organize the Friends of the River of Grass Greenway with Maureen Bonness in 2008.
-In 2016 Patty was elected to the Florida Bicycle Association Board of Directors, currently serving as Secretary/Treasurer.
+In 2016 Patty was elected to the Florida Bicycle Association Board of Directors, currently serving as chairperson of the Advisory Council.
 Patty helped organize the Everglades City Trail Town Committee and was instrumental in Everglades City receiving the Florida Trail Town designation by the Office of Greenways & Trails in January 2019.
 Patty also serves on the Everglades City Bicycle / Pedestrian Committee and the Collier County MPO Bicycle & Pedestrian Advisory Committee.

 Scott Shook (Marco Island)